woojiahao/Taiga/docs/argument_types.md

 in the suggestion channel of the server.

 ## Prefix
-Arguments passed will be checked to ensure they are within 3 characters long.
+Arguments passed will be checked to ensure they are within 3 characters long and are not composed solely of letters/digits.

+## ArgumentList
+Arguments passed will be composed of a singular other argument type and separated by a pipe.

+Every argument in the list is checked based on the specified argument type.

+Argument lists cannot be spaced.

+### Mandatory Checks {docsify-ignore}
+* **argumentType** - Argument type that each and every one in the argument list will be checked against

+### Optional Checks {docsify-ignore}
+* **pipes** - Changes what the separators will be used between each argument in the list, defaults to `,`